 If you are pursuing your graduation and wish to serve in the country’s civil services, you would probably be wondering whether to start your IAS preparation now or wait till you finish your graduation.
 If you indeed feel ready to commence your UPSC civil services preparation right away, think no more.
 There is no better time than now.
 You are young, in touch with studies, and carry a novel dream.
+If your question is “How to start preparation for IAS during graduation”, here is the answer!

 “It’s what you do right now that makes a difference.”